-The Professional Educator Licensing and Standards Board consists of 11 members appointed by the governor, with the advice and consent of the senate.
-Membership terms, compensation of members, removal of members, the filling of membership vacancies, and fiscal year and reporting requirements are as provided in sections 214.07 to 214.09.
+The Professional Educator Licensing and Standards Board consists of 13 members appointed by the governor, with the advice and consent of the senate.
+Membership terms, removal of members, the filling of membership vacancies, and fiscal year and reporting requirements are as provided in sections 214.07 to 214.09.
 No member may be reappointed for more than one additional term.

-Each nominee, other than a public nominee, must be selected on the basis of professional experience and knowledge of teacher education, accreditation, and licensure.
+Each appointee, other than a public nominee, must be selected on the basis of professional experience and knowledge of teacher education, accreditation, and licensure.
 The board must be composed of:

-(1) six teachers who are currently teaching in a Minnesota school or who were teaching at the time of the appointment, have at least five years of teaching experience, and were not serving in an administrative function at a school district or school when appointed.
-The six teachers must include the following:
+(1) seven teachers who are currently teaching in a Minnesota school, have at least five years of teaching experience, and are not serving in a position requiring an administrative license, pursuant to section 122A.14.
+The seven teachers must include the following:

 (i) one teacher in a charter school;

-(ii) one teacher from the seven-county metropolitan area, as defined in section 473.121, subdivision 2;
+(ii) two teachers from a school located in the seven-county metropolitan area, as defined in section 473.121, subdivision 2;

-(iii) one teacher from outside the seven-county metropolitan area;
+(iii) two teachers from a school located outside the seven-county metropolitan area;

-(2) one superintendent that alternates each term between a superintendent from the seven-county metropolitan area, as defined in section 473.121, subdivision 2, and a superintendent from outside the metropolitan area;
+(3) one superintendent, alternating each term between a superintendent from a school district in the seven-county metropolitan area, as defined in section 473.121, subdivision 2, and a superintendent from a school district outside the metropolitan area;

-(5) one principal that alternates each term between an elementary and a secondary school principal; and
+(5) one principal, alternating each term between an elementary and a secondary school principal; and

 (6) one member of the public that may be a current or former school board member.